“We started moving from perhaps doing 150 pieces of artwork to over a thousand a week in four time zones across two countries"

 High-end graphic design

-As an ad agency veteran, Ciaran knew the brand risks of local execution.
+As an ad agency veteran, Ciaran knew the brand risks of local restaurant marketing execution.
 "Typically, when you go local, and you have to be able to react to local things, you'll compromise on design.
 So design starts to become an extremely clip arty style.
 What we're able to do is create at the top level really high-end graphics, design, concepts, and allow them to adapt it.
 So, they have a point of difference at a significantly higher level of communication, creative against our competitors.
 From our point of view, we have a model that allows us to change the concept, change the market, but allow us to grow fast without having to develop into relationships with other providers.
 So, we can literally push out different concepts and supporting high-class creativity wherever we go.
 We started moving from perhaps doing 150 pieces of artwork to over a thousand a week in four time zones across two countries."

 1000+ design changes per week